ksmandersen/GoogleReporter/Readme.md

 ## Set Up

-Works with Carthage or just put ``GoogleReporter.swift`` into your project.
+Works with Carthage & CocoaPods or just put ``GoogleReporter.swift`` into your project.

 From your ``AppDelegate``'s ``didFinishLaunchingWithOptions`` or where you initialize your app.
 You need to configure the ``GoogleReporter`` with ``UA-XXXXX-XX`` tracker ID.